 Redbacks prefer dry habitats ranging from forests to deserts.
 They make a loose web in rubbish or debris, and males will surround a female in her web.
 Around households, Redbacks can be found in letterboxes, under seats, garden furniture, around pot plants and in sheds.
 In areas where Funnel-Webs & Trapdoors are found, Redbacks will frequently ensnare and devour these wandering male spiders.

 Redback spiders are very toxic, making spider control especially important if you have Redbacks on your property.
 Males do not bite, as their fangs are too small to penetrate human skin, but the bite from a female is very painful and can be fatal.
 While there have not been any fatalities since 1956, when an effective antivenin was developed, this spider must always be treated with caution.
 Most Redback bites occur when the spider is accidentally picked up or trapped against the hand or body when cleaning out rubbish from a workshop or garden.
+If you find a Redback, it’s recommended that you call a professional that offers a spider removal service.

 White-Tailed spiders have a cigar shaped body that varies from grey to plum to black depending on the age of the spider and when it last moulted.
 Its legs may also be red-brown to black, also depending on its age.
 The adult has an outstanding patch of white on the dorsal tip of its abdomen.
 Juvenile spiders have a series of light patches on the top of the abdomen which deepen with each moult until they disappear, leaving only the distinctive white ‘tail’.
 Female spiders measure 12-20 mm and the slimmer male spiders measure 5-12 mm.
 These nocturnal open range hunters are not aggressive, but like many other spiders, they will bite if touched or placed on the body inside clothing.
-At FlyCo – The Green Pesty, we can provide proven pest control for White-Tailed spiders to prevent bites from occurring.
+At FlyCo – The Green Pesty, we can provide proven pest control for spiders to prevent bites from occurring.

 White-Tailed spiders prefer cool places.
 Outside they can be found under the bark of trees, where they build temporary tubular retreat sacs.
 Often they can be found indoors, particularly in bathrooms where it’s cool, as well as in bedrooms under clothing left on floors.
 They’ve even been found in beds.

-Although dangerous, the bite is not lethal, but eco-friendly pest control to eliminate White-Tailed spiders is still recommended.
+Although dangerous, the bite is not lethal, but eco-friendly pest control for spiders to eliminate White-Tailed spiders is still recommended.
 Severe illness and localised pain may be experienced, as well as blistering and tissue necrosis.
 The venom of a White-Tailed spider contains flesh dissolving enzymes and a microscopic organism Mycobacterium ulcerans, which is what can cause necrotic (ulcerous) sores.

 Black house spiders have a robust build with a large abdomen, and are dark brown to black with black legs.
 The female is a medium sized spider measuring up to 18mm long, while the male is only 9mm.
 Their fangs are not obvious but move pincer-like.
 Their web is a mat with an obvious, roughly round entrance hole, and the spider will wait for an insect to become ensnared.
 This is not an aggressive spider, but a spider removal service is still recommended to remove them from homes.